How to Rotate Selection in Paint.NET

-Open the Paint.NET software and an image to edit.
+Open the Paint.NET software and a select an image to edit.
 Then click Tool and Rectangle Select.
 Move the cursor over the image and hold the left mouse button to drag and expand a rectangle as shown below.

-Now you can select a specific area in image to rotate by dragging the rectangle over and around it.
 Click Tools and select Move Selected Pixels from the menu.
 Now you can move the selected area with rectangle by dragging it with cursor as shown below.

 To rotate the selected area, move the cursor outside the rectangle.
 A curved arrow appears as in the snapshot below.
 Hold the left mouse button and move cursor to rotate the selected area.